shivannis/xandr-docs-public/xandr-docs/articles/curate/ad-viewability-description-of-methodology-dom.md

 - replay existing requests
 - randomly generate new requests

-If a request is replayed, Xandr detects duplicated requests (same full URL) thanks to the unique ID used to generate unique URLs.
+If a request is replayed, Microsoft Advertising detects duplicated requests (same full URL) thanks to the unique ID used to generate unique URLs.
 Duplicated lines are filtered out.

-If a random request is generated, Xandr checks for consistency of the different parameters of the request.
+If a random request is generated, Microsoft Advertising checks for consistency of the different parameters of the request.
 The probability of randomly generated valid requests with the existing IDs (customers, campaigns, etc.) is negligible.

-Xandr uses a list of robot names that is checked against the user agent of the request.
+Microsoft Advertising uses a list of robot names that is checked against the user agent of the request.
 User agents that do not correspond to real browsers are filtered out.

 #### Known limitations

 Some robots do not use their real user agent name.
 They pretend to be a regular browser.
 In this case, their traffic may not be correctly filtered out using the above mentioned method.

-Xandr has developed a series of methods to detect and exclude non-human traffic.
+Microsoft Advertising has developed a series of methods to detect and exclude non-human traffic.
 These methods are applied in the process of ad-serving, before making the ad viewability script call.

 ### Impression counts

-Xandr impression counts closely match the ones gathered by the ad servers.
+Microsoft Advertising impression counts closely match the ones gathered by the ad servers.

 For this reason, except for fake traffic mentioned above (robotic impressions), no impressions are filtered out.
 Additional rules apply to viewable impressions though.

-### Xandr test traffic
+### Microsoft Advertising test traffic

-Xandr staff can potentially generate ad-impressions for testing purposes.
+Microsoft Advertising staff can potentially generate ad-impressions for testing purposes.
 In this case, they render the creatives in a preview mode such that no impressions are generated.

-Therefore, tests run by Xandr do not impact reporting and viewability results are not impacted.
+Therefore, tests run by Microsoft Advertising do not impact reporting and viewability results are not impacted.

 ### Projections

-No projection is made for ad viewability on the Xandr platform.
+No projection is made for ad viewability on the Microsoft Advertising platform.

 ### Invalid traffic (IVT) guideline

-Xandr filters for sIVT and gIVT on:
+Microsoft Advertising filters for sIVT and gIVT on:

 - User ID (i.e. cookie ID)
 - User agent